atoprak06/mern-social/README.md

 7. Mongoose - Mongo ODM makes query easier for MongoDB.
 8. Morgan - It logs http request to the terminal.
 9. Multer - It is used to handle picture uploads.
+10. Socket-io - For the socket server configuration.

 #   Installation
 Pull this repo and install required packages using `npm i`, Don't forget to .env files to both `server` and `client`